What makes environmental sustainability jobs such an appealing field to work in?

 The top employers of sustainability professionals are governments (employing 27% of sustainability professionals), research institutions and not-for-profits (24%), large companies in manufacturing, oil & gas, mining, forestry and utilities (10%) and businesses in retail, finance and insurance (10%).

-5. How much is the average starting salary?
+5. How much is the average starting salary for environmental sustainability careers?

 For those working as sustainability specialists, the mean starting salary was about $40,650, with a high-end starting salary for more experienced workers at $50,700.
 Sustainability consultants typically started at a higher amount – $55,760 was the average base starting salary for this role.